 Wood products - production and trade

-21.6% of the EU’s roundwood production in 2016 was used as fuelwood, the rest was industrial roundwood used for sawnwood and veneers, pulp and paper production.
+23% of the EU's roundwood production in 2021 was used as fuelwood.
+The rest was used for sawnwood and veneers, pulp and paper production.

-This article is part of a set of statistical articles that the Eurostat online publication "Agriculture, forestry and fishery statistics" and other publications are based on.
+This article is part of a set of statistical articles that the Eurostat online publication "Agriculture, forestry and fishery statistics" is based on.
 It presents statistics on production and trade in wood products in the European Union (EU).

-The European Union (EU) accounts for approximately 5 % of the world’s forests and contrary to what is happening in many other parts of the world, the forested area of the EU is slowly increasing.
-Apart from the forests' ecological value and impact on the EU landscape, the forest sector is also an economic resource.
-This article presents indicators on the volume of roundwood and sawnwood production as well on the performance and employment of the EU's wood-based industries.
-The last part of the article covers figures on international trade in timber, and in particular tropical wood.
+The EU accounts for approximately 5 % of the world's forests.
+Apart from the forests' ecological value, their role as an essential element in the European landscape and their importance for some non-economic uses, such as recreation, forests are also an economic resource.
+This article presents indicators on the volume of roundwood and sawnwood production as well as on the performance and employment of the EU's wood-based industries.
+The last part of the article covers figures on international trade in timber and, in particular, tropical wood.

 Primary wood products

-The EU’s wood-based industries cover a range of downstream activities, including woodworking industries, large parts of the furniture industry, pulp and paper manufacturing and converting industries, and the printing industry.
-Together, some 420 000 enterprises were active in wood-based industries across the EU-28; they represented one in five (20.0 %) manufacturing enterprises across the EU-28, highlighting that - with the exception of pulp and paper manufacturing that is characterised by economies of scale - many wood-based industries had a relatively high number of small or medium-sized enterprises.
+The EU's wood-based industries cover a range of downstream activities, including woodworking industries, large parts of the furniture industry, pulp and paper manufacturing and converting industries and the printing industry.
+Together, some 393 000 enterprises were active in wood-based industries across the EU in 2020; they represented one in five (19 %) manufacturing enterprises across the EU, highlighting that - with the exception of pulp and paper manufacturing that is characterised by economies of scale - many wood-based industries had a relatively high number of small or medium-sized enterprises.

 Tropical wood imports to the EU

 The EU has agreed a voluntary scheme titled the Forest Law Enforcement, Governance and Trade (FLEGT) action plan to fight illegal logging and associated trade.
-One key element of the plan is to ensure that only legally harvested timber is imported to the EU.
-The EU's legal framework for the scheme is Regulation 2173/2005 on the establishment of a FLEGT licensing scheme for imports of timber into the European Community’ and a 2008 Regulation 1024/2008 laying down detailed measures for the introduction of the scheme.
+One key element of the plan is to ensure that only legally harvested timber is imported into the EU.
+The EU's legal framework for the scheme is Regulation (EC) No 2173/2005 on the establishment of a FLEGT licensing scheme for imports of timber into the European Community and a 2008 Regulation (EC) No 1024/2008 laying down detailed measures for the introduction of the scheme.

 Bilateral FLEGT agreements between the EU and various tropical wood producing nations are designed to halt trade in illegal timber, notably with a license scheme to verify the legality of timber exported to the EU.
 Agreements have been concluded or are being negotiated with fifteen tropical countries that have signed or are in the process of signing voluntary partnership agreements (VPAs) with the EU: Cameroon, the Central African Republic, Ghana, Indonesia, Liberia, Congo (Republic of the Congo), Côte d’Ivoire, the Democratic Republic of the Congo, Gabon, Guyana, Honduras, Laos, Malaysia, Thailand and Vietnam.

-Table 5 (and Figure 4) shows the value of all wood imports to the EU-28 from the 15 FLEGT-VPA countries, while Table 6 (and Figure 3) shows the value of imports of wood specified as tropical.
-Both tables also show the respective total imports to the EU-28 from all countries of the world.
+Table 3 and Figure 5 show the value of all wood imports to the EU from the 15 FLEGT-VPA countries, while Table 4 and Figure 6 show the value of imports of wood specified as tropical.
+Both tables also show the respective total imports to the EU from all countries of the world.

-Figures 5, 6 and 7 show the wood products imported to the EU-28 from China, the FLEGT countries and from the rest of the world (i.e. countries other than China, FLEGT countries and other tropical countries that are members of ITTO, the International Tropical Timber Organisation) for the period 2000-2016.
-The most important wood products imported from China are wooden furniture (Chapter 94 of the Combined Nomenclature) and other wood products (Chapter 44), as shown in Figure 5.
-Wooden flooring is a trade code only created in 2007 and Figure 5 shows that the EU-28 is buying quite a lot of it from China.
-For FLEGT countries, wooden furniture is the most important export to the EU-28, followed by sawnwood (see Figure 6), which however declined strongly in 2008-2009 and has only recently started to recover.
-Figure 7 shows that the EU-28's main imports from the rest of the world are sawnwood and fuel wood.
-Purchases of the latter increased dramatically since 2007, supplementing the increasing domestic production of fuel wood as a renewable source of energy.
-Decking and moulding imports from both China and the FLEGT countries are in a slow decline, as alternative non-wood products are becoming available, for example wood-plastic composite materials that resist decay from weathering.
+Figures 7, 8 and 9 show the wood products imported to the EU from China, the FLEGT countries and from the rest of the world (i.e. countries other than China, FLEGT countries and other tropical countries that are members of the International Tropical Timber Organisation (ITTO)) between 2000 and 2021.
+The most important wood products imported from China are wooden furniture (Chapter 94 of the Combined Nomenclature) and other wood products (Chapter 44), as shown in Figure 7.
+For FLEGT countries, sawnwood and wooden furniture are the two most important wood products exported to the EU (Figure 8).
+Figure 9 shows that the EU's main imports from the rest of the world are other wood products followed by sawnwood and wooden furniture.

 Source data for tables and graphs